I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you don't have to!

-October is that magical time of year where your humble narrator (that would be me) celebrates the Halloween season by overdosing on as many cheap horror movies as I can cram into a single 31-day span.
+October is the magical month where your humble narrator (that would be me) celebrates the Halloween season by overdosing on as many cheap horror movies as I can cram into a single 31-day span.

 Demons was successful enough to warrant a sequel.
-Demons 2 - directed once again by Lamberto Bava, and produced by Dario Argento—was released a year after the original and moved the Demonic action out of the movie theater and into a high-rise apartment building full of fresh new victims.
+Demons 2—once again directed by Bava and produced by Argento—was released a year after the original and moved the Demonic action out of the movie theater and into a high-rise apartment building full of fresh new victims.

-In 1988, Lamberto Bava directed a made-for-Italian-TV Demons III (also known as The Ogre), which apparently had little, if any, connection to the prior two films.
-Just to confuse the issue even further, there are also two other movies that have been released under the Demons 3 title in some parts of the world, even though they had no connections to the first two films, either - Michele Soavi's The Church (aka La Chiesa, 1989) and Umberto Lenzi's Black Demons (1991).
-Of the three "third" movies, I have only seen The Church, and I didn't dig it much at all, so I can only advise "buyer beware" for the rest...
+In 1988, Bava directed a made-for-Italian-TV Demons III (also known as The Ogre), which apparently had little, if any, connection to the prior two films.
+Just to confuse the issue even further, several other movies have been released under the Demons banner in certain parts of the world, even though they had no connections to the first two films.
+These include Michele Soavi's The Church (aka La Chiesa, 1989), Umberto Lenzi's Black Demons (1991) and even Soavi's critical favorite Cemetery Man (1994), which was released as Demons '95 in some territories.

 Summing Things Up

 I expected schlock when I sat down to watch Demons and brother, I got it in spades.
 This is one hilariously random hoot of a monster movie!
 Don't watch it expecting a great story, watch it for the goo, the grue, and the non-stop, over-the-top violence.
 This is Italian grindhouse Euro-trash cinema at its bloody finest, and it was a great start to this year's Halloween horror hootenanny.
 Give it a spin!

 Sam Shepards from Europe on August 19, 2019: